Maltese prime minister announces plans to step down

 Joseph Muscat, prime minister of Malta, speaks during a press conference at the in Valletta, Malta in December 2016.
 Photograph: Domenic Aquilina/EPA

-Maltese prime minister Joseph Muscat has announced plans to step down from his position in the new year.
+Maltese prime minister Joseph Muscat, engulfed in crisis over the investigation into a murdered journalist, announced on Sunday he planned to step down in the new year.

-Mr Muscat said he would ask his ruling Labour Party to start the process to elect a new leader on January 12th.
+Mr Muscat said he would ask his ruling Labour Party to start a process next month to choose a new leader for the country.

-Calls for Mr Muscat to step down grew after the investigation into the 2017 car bomb killing of anti-corruption journalist Daphne Caruana Galizia led to charges on Saturday against a prominent businessman with alleged ties to ministers and senior officials.
+Calls for Mr Muscat to quit had intensified after the investigation into the 2017 car bomb killing of anti-corruption journalist Daphne Caruana Galizia led to charges on Saturday against a prominent businessman with alleged ties to government ministers and senior officials.

+In a televised address on Sunday evening, Mr Muscat said he was not leaving immediately, rather announcing a process to replace him that will start on January 12th.

+This drew immediate criticism from some opponents who said he should go right away.

 Mr Schembri and Mr Mizzi resigned on Tuesday and Mr Schembri was interrogated for two days by police before being released without charge.
 Mr Schembri has denied any wrongdoing.
 Mr Mizzi on Tuesday denied any business links with Mr Fenech and any wrongdoing.